AWS App Runner vs Elastic Beanstalk: Differences Compared

 This article is part of our series on cloud hosting for your web applications.
 Check out the following articles to dig further into your options.

 This article is part of our series to make AWS easy.
 We love AWS, but let’s be honest.
 It isn’t effortless.
-Like way too complicated.
-We’ve created this learning path to help level you up and get your PHP app onboarded fast.
+It’s way too complicated.
+We’ve created this learning path to help level you up and onboard your PHP app quickly.

 Stop running in circles and develop your applications faster and cheaper in AWS.
 This guide will walk you through ways to maximize AWS to generate real value for your needs.
-We dive into picking the right services to scale, tighten security and maximize costs.
+We pick the right services to scale, tighten security and maximize costs.

 Download our free guide now and get started with confidence.